 Meet with your child’s doctor to make sure that your child’s asthma action plan is up to date.
 This includes having:

+Preparation is one of the best ways to ease your child’s mind and help them feel comfortable about returning to school.
 Make sure your child knows what to do if they experience asthma symptoms at school, including:

 They may also need to know how to use their peak flow meter to assess their lung function when they are having symptoms.

-Your child should understand how to properly self-administer medication if appropriate for their age and condition.
+Your child should understand how to properly self-administer medication, if appropriate for their age and condition.
 If they will carry their own quick-relief inhaler, they will likely need a signed authorization from their doctor showing that they need the inhaler and that they know how to use it.

 Be certain that your child will have access to their asthma medications when needed.
-If necessary, make sure that your child can get pretreatment before physical education or sports with quick-acting medicines on-hand if they need them.
+If necessary, make sure that your child can get pretreatment before physical education or sports with quick-acting medicines on hand if they need them.